barakplasma/WebSocket-Demo/README.md

 # Web Socket Demo in React
 by Michael Salaverry

+UPDATE: The websocket event server I was using is currently down, and I haven't had a chance to rewrite one for myself.
+So you won't see events at the moment.

 ## Features
 This project uses a publicy available web socket provider to get fake sensor readings.
 It displays the events in real time.